xxl4tomxu98/docker_microservice/README.md

 The working directory is set to /app with the WORKDIR command.
 Then the package.json and package-lock.json files are copied into the image using the COPY command and the RUN command is used to install the project's dependencies using the npm ci command.
 Using the ENV command to set the NODE_ENV environment variable keeps the npm ci command from installing any of the project's development dependencies.
 To keep the base image as lean as possible, the npm cache is cleared with the ```npm cache clean --force``` command.

-The ENV command is used to add the node_modules/.bin folder to the path so that commands like nodemon can be executed without having to provide the path to the node_modules/.bin folder.
+*The ENV command is used to add the node_modules/.bin folder to the path so that commands like nodemon can be executed without having to provide the path to the node_modules/.bin folder*.

 In the dev image, the ENV command is used to set the NODE_ENV environment variable to development which configures Express to be optimized for a development environment.
 After using the WORKDIR command to set the working directory to /app, the RUN command is used to install the project's development dependencies by passing the ```--only=development``` flag to the ```npm install``` command.
 Development dependencies aren't needed in production, so installing them only in the dev image keeps them out of the prod image.